Child Death Overview Panel (CDOP)

 Professionals receiving Form B for completion should retrieve their agency’s case records for the child or other family members and complete the form with any information known to them or their organisation (usually within 10 to 14 days).

-Rapid Response Meetings
+Joint Agency Response Meetings

 Following an unexpected child death, our Designated Doctor for CDOP will convene a meeting of key professionals in order to: